LBL-EESA/HAMR/doc/rtd/index.rst

 Introduction
 ------------
-HAMR deals only with memory models and serves as a bridge for moving data between various low and high level accelerator technologies and the CPU at run time.
+HAMR deals only with memory models and serves as a bridge for moving data between various low and high level accelerator technologies and the host at run time.
 HAMR is designed as a data model for coupling codes such that developers need not code to a specific technology in order to share data.
 For this reason HAMR does not implement an execution environment.
 Developers write their codes for the technology of their choice.
 The technology's native execution environment is used for computation.
-HAMR provides data structures that manage memory and can be used to share data and couple codes written in different accelerator technologies (including CPU based codes), by different developers, such that the receiving code need not have knowledge of technology used to generate that data, and the sending code need not have knowledge of the technology that will be used to consume the data.
+HAMR provides data structures that manage memory and can be used to share data and couple codes written in different accelerator technologies (including host based codes), by different developers, such that the receiving code need not have knowledge of technology used to generate that data, and the sending code need not have knowledge of the technology that will be used to consume the data.
 HAMR manages the necessary